lambertinialessandro/MR-FinalProject/README.md

 ## 📝 Assignment

-1.
+1. Convert the data from file \*.c3d to \*.trc and \*.mot
+2. Load data from file \*.trc and \*.mot
-2. Fill the Gaps
+3. Fill the Gaps
-3. Filter the data
+4. Filter the data
-4.
+5. Scaling the Muscoloskeletal Model
+6.

 ## 💾 Dataset